jouyang19/Flatiron-Flashcards/README.md

 ### Running the Backend

-This project uses a JSON server for the backend.
+This project uses a JSON server for the backend (https://github.com/jouyang19/Flatiron-Flashcards-json-server).
 To start it:

 1. Open a new terminal window
 2. Navigate to the backend directory